mongodb/specifications/source/auth/auth.rst

 Drivers MUST support obtaining credentials for a service for "aws", given by the PROVIDER_NAME mechanism property.
-In all cases the acquired token will be given as the ``jwt`` argument and the second client step of the OIDC SASL exchange MUST be made directly, skipping the clientStep1.
+In all cases the acquired token will be given as the ``jwt`` argument and the JwtStepRequest MUST be made immediately, as part of speculative authentication if appropriate, skipping the PrincipalStepRequest.
 Drivers MUST raise an error if both a PROVIDER_NAME and username are given, since using a service will not use the username.